4 Reasons The Media Needs A New Funding Revolution.

-The Media Fund is currently raising money to launch on 10 December — promising a groundbreaking new cooperative to finance independent media in the UK.
-Through a website and app the fund will provide maximum simplicity for public users to set up regular direct debits to independent media organisations; taking the burden of fundraising off the shoulders of independent media organisations whilst increasing publicity and outreach.
+The Media Fund is a cooperative of over 40 partners that is taking the burden of fundraising off the shoulders of independent media organisations whilst increasing publicity and outreach.
 Here are four reasons to support them.

 1. High Quality Independent Media Requires Resources

 Put simply, without the money to pay editors and contributors alternative media organisations are extremely limited in their operations.
 Every article that finds its way onto a website like Novara or Open Democracy has to be researched, written, fact checked, edited, formatted, checked against a style guide, etc. And when all this work is being performed by unwaged volunteers there’s an unavoidable time constraint which prevents alternative media platforms from working at their optimal level.
 In order to stop journalistic standards from slipping, these organisations have to cut down on output — which means there are some stories which just can’t get out there.
 In effect, the new alternative media that we have seen flood onto the scene in the last five to ten years has been running in second or third gear.
 Imagine what it could achieve if it made it into first.